 Arthur “Art” Charlet, Art was an integral part of Stage 5, he was father-in-law to Jim Nix whom Russell bought the truck from.
-Art loved camping at Stage 5 so much that He was the driving force in fabricating the metal walls, roof and monitor racks still used on Stage 5.
+Art loved camping at Stage 5 so much that he was the driving force in fabricating the metal walls, roof and monitor racks still used on Stage 5.
 Art loved talking to folks at the campsite and handing out Stage 5 guitar picks to all who stopped by to say hi.
-With a cup of cold coffee, loaded with sugar, a pair of overalls, a cigarette, and he could fix or fabricate about anything.
+With a cup of cold coffee in hand, loaded with sugar, a pair of overalls, and a cigarette Art could fix or fabricate about anything.
 1946 – 2014

-We miss both Art and Bob more every year … may they rest in peace.
+We miss Art & Bob more every year .. may they Rest In Peace.